gitchristine/seminar-domain-llm/README.md

 ## Abstract

-We have attempted to replicate the methods and reproduce the results in "Parameter-Efficient Fine-Tuning of Large Language Models for Predictive Process Monitoring" using publicly available datasets and the authors' published code.
+I have attempted to replicate the methods and reproduce the results in "Parameter-Efficient Fine-Tuning of Large Language Models for Predictive Process Monitoring" using publicly available datasets and the authors' published code.
 This replication study was conducted on TU/e HPC infrastructure to evaluate the effectiveness of PEFT techniques for adapting Large Language Models to predictive process monitoring tasks.

 The original study demonstrated that PEFT-adapted LLMs outperform traditional RNN-based approaches and narrative-style LLM methods in both single-task and multi-task predictive process monitoring scenarios.
-We replicated their experimental framework using identical model architectures (LSTM, GPT-2, Qwen2, Llama3.2), PEFT techniques (LoRA with r=256, α=512, and layer freezing strategies), and evaluation metrics (accuracy for next activity prediction, MSE for remaining time prediction).
+I replicated their experimental framework using identical model architectures (LSTM, GPT-2, Qwen2, Llama3.2), PEFT techniques (LoRA with r=256, α=512, and layer freezing strategies), and evaluation metrics (accuracy for next activity prediction, MSE for remaining time prediction).

-We extended the original evaluation by including the BPI Traffic Fines dataset to assess the generalizability of the proposed approach across a broader range of process types and characteristics.
+I extended the original evaluation by including the BPI Traffic Fines dataset to assess the generalizability of the proposed approach across a broader range of process types and characteristics.
 Our replication closely follows the original methodology with identical preprocessing steps, train/test splitting, and hyperparameter configurations.

 [Results summary to be added upon completion of experiments]